karlo-babic1/INSTAGRAM-clone-MERN-Stack/README.md

 # INSTAGRAM-clone MERN stack
-INSTAGRAM-Clone built with MERN STACK (MongoDB, Express.js, React.js, Node.js) , (project is in process of building)
+FULLSTACK INSTAGRAM-Clone app, built with MERN STACK (MongoDB, Express.js, React.js, Node.js) Application will have full functionality as just as reall Instagram has (project is in process of building)